 AFGHANISTAN

 In July 2013 I went to Afghanistan.
 I saw for the first time the orphanage we had built in Kunduz.
-I met Zabi Majidi, our agent and field man who oversees the management of the Center.
-I also met the vice-governor of Kunduz province who approved our plan to transform the orphanage into a school and daycare center.
-In summary, it is our Vox Infantis Kunduz association that manages the structure, and Vox Infantis Switzerland who finances it.
+I met Zabi Majidi, our local partner, a very engaged and reliable journalist.
+I also met the vice-governor of Kunduz province who approved our plan to transform the orphanage into a private primary school for underprivileged children, many of them orphans of father or mother.
+In summary, it is our partner Zabi Majidi who supervises and manages the structure, and Vox Infantis Switzerland who finances it.

-Despite the difficulties, the efforts undertaken during the past seven years have paid off and the house now hosts nearly 300 children and youth.
+Despite the difficulties, the efforts undertaken during the past fourteen years have paid off and the house now hosts 130-140 boys and girls.
 This demonstrates the real needs of these communities who suffer the consequences of a war lasting for 40 years.

-The school and daycare center – Cycle 1 school year April to December.
+The primary school – from April to December.

 School Program

-Languages - Dari (Persian of the region) and English
+Dari (Persian of the region and first national language)

 Mathematics